Contents

 Formerly known as the Costume Gallery, the Museum of Costume and Fashion is located in the Palazzina della Meridiana adjacent to the Pitti Palace’s southern wing.
 Work on the museum began under Grand Duke of Tuscany Peter Leopold in 1776 and was completed much later in 1830 by Pasquale Poccianti under Grand Duke Leopold II.
 The museum building is named after the astronomical instrument created by Vincenzo Viviani in 1699.
 The instrument can be seen in the vestibule of Grand Prince Ferdinando de’ Medici’s apartment.

-Palazzo Pitti Florence: FAQs
+Brief Palazzo Pitti history

-Is Palazzo Pitti open now?
+Palazzo Pitti architecture

 How old is Palazzo Pitti?